-As technology advances to a point in our lives where robots can read our children bedtime stories and we trust Alexa to secure our homes, are we ready to use similar technology to help build our business relationships too?
+As technology advances to a point in our lives where robots can read our children bedtime stories and we trust Alexa to secure our homes, are we ready to use similar technology to help build our business relationships?

 You only have to look back 5 to 10 years to see how much technology has improved our day-to-day work processes.
 Take the administration of running a marketing campaign as an example.
 Now we can decide on a campaign, create the journey in Marketo, Intercom, Dotmailer or Mailchimp and let it run automatically while we concentrate on something else.

-Project management more generally has transformed the way we work too, tools such as Trello, Asana, Monday and of course CRM software all keep you on track and in control like never before.
+Project management more generally has transformed the way we work too, tools such as Drift, Asana, Monday and of course CRMs all keep you on track and in control.
 Take Calendly, a simple tool that automates event booking with clients and saves a huge amount of time compared to the back and forth of old.
-AI can also be good for business too.
+AI has also proven to be beneficial to business too.

 We have a love-hate relationship with chatbots, but if they answer common, simple questions quickly, they can work well for both business and their customers.
 A recent survey by Usabilla reports: